 If increased hydration, boosting fiber and probiotics along with regular exercise aren’t getting you the results you are looking for, it’s probably time to try some over-the-counter intervention.

 First, start slowly.
 Bombarding your colon with multiple types of laxatives may make you extremely uncomfortable and have unintended and embarrassing consequences.

 I recommend trying products in this order.
-IMPORTANT– All of these products need you to drink additional fluids for them the work properly.
+IMPORTANT– All of these products need you to drink additional fluids for them to work properly.
 Read and abide by the package instructions including calling your doctor if your symptoms continue.

 These products add fiber to your diet in a convenient beverage.
 Common brands include Fibercon, Metamucil, Citrucel, Benefiber.
 You may have to try a few to find the best one for you in terms of results and tolerance of potential gas and bloating.
-Read the ingredients to and avoid the supplements that contain sugar-substitutes as they are migraine-triggering for some people.
+Read the ingredients and avoid the supplements that contain sugar-substitutes as they are migraine-triggering for some people.

 Saline osmotic laxatives